blkpvnthr/blkpvnthr/README.md

 - Building projects that bridge traditional finance with quantum data analysis

 ## 📊 Background
-I'm currently pursuing a degree in Data Science at UMGC, enhancing my expertise with professional certificates in Stock Trading, Python for Data Science, and Quantum Software Development.
-I bring a unique blend of programming skills, statistical analysis, and technical knowledge to my projects.
+I am currently advancing my knowledge by pursuing a degree in Data Science, complemented by professional certifications in Stock Trading, Python for Data Science, and Quantum Software Development.
+My skill set merges programming expertise, statistical analysis, and a deep technical foundation, enabling me to tackle complex challenges and deliver impactful results in my projects.

 ## 💬 Let’s Connect!
 If you're interested in web development, trading strategies, quantum algorithms, or collaborative coding, feel free to reach out!